jphong125/stellaapic/Writerside/topics/free/free_intro.md

 ## Overview

 Free rounds is a promotional tool to grant spinning to player for "free of charge".
-Usage and policy for the Free Round must be consulted with Lucky Monaco team.
+Usage and policy for the Free Round must be consulted with Kyren team.

 IMPORTANT : PLEASE NOTE THAT, FREE ROUND IS CURRENTLY NOT SUPPORTED IN TRANSFER WALLET TYPE.

 ## Usage

-If you request luckymonaco, you can provide free rounds to specific users.
+If you request Kyren, you can provide free rounds to specific users.

 ## APIs